AchimTack/legoTracking/README.md

 This script uses ArUco markers for tracking.
 The script includes functions for setting up the webcam, defining a region of interest by clicking on the video frame, and applying a perspective transformation to track the robot in a transformed top-down view.

 Key Features:
-- Interactive selection of tracking region on the video feed.
 - Real-time perspective transformation for a top-down view.
 - Tracking based on ArUco markers.

 Usage
+The script requires 4 ArUco markers with IDs 91-94 positioned at the four corners of the field.
+Print them from https://chev.me/arucogen/ and place them accordingly before initiating the script.
-Run the script and interact with the webcam feed by clicking to define the region of interest (click 4 points clockwise).
-Finish by pressing "m" key.
+Run the script and wait for webcam to initialize.
 Tracking starts automatically.
-Ensure the region includes the ArUco markers.
 End the tracking by clicking "q".
 Results are saved into folder "runs".
+Results comprise of a jpg overview, a svg file and a cvs file containing the raw data.

 ## LegoTrackerCSRT.py
 This script employs CSRT (Discriminative Correlation Filter with Channel and Spatial Reliability) for tracking an object selected on the video feed.